Granatina/Template10-wiki/Docs-|-Controls.md

 ![](http://i.imgur.com/uRfQur0.gif)

 #CustomTitleBar
+The control to provide the means to customize the application `TitleBar`.

 ## Inspiration

 Every app has a `TitleBar` and most designers enjoy branding as much of the application visuals as possible.
 The out of the box customization experience requires a fair degree of effort to achieve this, so the `CustomTitleBar` control endeavors to simplify that.